corn2code/TWAStutorial/README.md

 Kallisto’s pseudo-alignment approach makes it exceptionally fast and memory-efficient, suitable for analyzing large RNA-Seq datasets.
 It’s widely used in gene expression studies due to its accuracy and speed, though it may lack the detailed read-level information that traditional aligners provide.

-First we need to create a index of the transcript.
-Download the file "Zmays_833_Zm-B73-REFERENCE-NAM-5.0.55.transcript_primaryTranscriptOnly.fa" and load to your working directory.
+First we need to create an index of the transcript.
+Download the file "Zmays_833_Zm-B73-REFERENCE-NAM-5.0.55.transcript_primaryTranscriptOnly.fa" and load it to your working directory.
 In the folder where you placed this file run: (In this example I am placing it in the folder "input")

 ```bash
 ml kallisto/0.46